The Phyxter Blog is reader-supported. Purchases made through links may earn a commission (at no cost to you). Learn More.

 We intend to educate you and give you a chance to critically analyze your own Indoor Air Quality and how it affects you and your family.

-Remember, some of these strategies are easy fixes, and some, not so much.
+Remember, some of these strategies are easy fixes, and some are not so much.

 If you feel uncomfortable at any time with implementing any of these Indoor Air Quality improvement strategies within your home, then speak to your local HVAC Contractor.